JaneliaSciComp/BigStitcher-Spark/README.md

 You can open the N5 in Fiji (`File > Import > N5`) or by using `n5-view` from the n5-utils package (https://github.com/saalfeldlab/n5-utils).

+You can create a multiresolution pyramid of this data using https://github.com/saalfeldlab/n5-spark